apiaryio/api-elements/docs/element-definitions.md

 ### Link Relations

-In addition to conforming to [RFC 5988][] for link relations per the [base specification](https://github.com/refractproject/refract-spec/blob/master/refract-spec.md), there are also additional link relations available for parse results.
+In addition to conforming to [RFC 5988][] for link relations, there are also additional link relations available for parse results.

 #### Origin Link Relation